 Form 8283 has two sections.
-If you must file Form 8283, you may have to complete Section A, Section B, or both, depending on the type of property donated and the amount claimed as a deduction.
+If you must file Form 8283, you must complete either Section A or Section B depending on the type of property donated and the amount claimed as a deduction.

 Use Section A to report donations of property for which you claimed a deduction of $5,000 or less per item or group of similar items (defined later).
-Also use Section A to report donations of publicly traded securities.
+Also use Section A to report donations of publicly traded securities; certain intellectual property described in section 170(e)(1)(B)(iii); a qualified vehicle described in section 170(f)(12)(A)(ii) for which an acknowledgement under section 170(f)(12)(B)(iii) is provided; and inventory and other similar property described in section 1221(a)(1).
 Use Section B to report donations of property for which you claimed a deduction of more than $5,000 per item or group of similar items.

 In figuring whether your deduction for a group of similar items was more than $5,000, consider all items in the group, even if items in the group were donated to more than one donee organization.
 However, you must file a separate Form 8283, Section B, for each donee organization.

 You claimed a deduction of $2,000 for books you gave to College A, $2,500 for books you gave to College B, and $900 for books you gave to College C. You must report these donations in Section B because the total deduction was more than $5,000.
 You must file a separate Form 8283, Section B, for the donation to each of the three colleges.